 This webinar is the second in a series of events convened by the Committee of 100 that will examine the challenges facing Chinese Americans and other Asian Americans with regard to barriers to advancement in a wide variety of professions in the U.S. The goal of this initiative will be to contribute to the already significant efforts of organizations and individuals who have been tackling this issue.

-This second event will be a fireside chat interview of Yu (Ben) Meng, the first Chinese/Asian American to become the Chief Investment Officer of CalPERS, the investment arm of the California Public Employees’ Retirement System that has $400 billion of assets under management.
-Our distinguished speaker will share his career experiences and the factors behind his successful career and reaching his current position.
+This fireside chat interview of Yu (Ben) Meng, the first Chinese/Asian American to become the Chief Investment Officer of CalPERS, the investment arm of the California Public Employees’ Retirement System that has $400 billion of assets under management.
+Our distinguished speaker shared his career experiences and the factors behind his successful career and reaching his current position.

-In particular, he will comment not only on the promotion obstacles faced, but the things that each person can do to overcome those obstacles, the lessons learned, the importance of mentorship, and the role that luck plays along the way.
+In particular, he commented not only on the promotion obstacles faced, but the things that each person can do to overcome those obstacles, the lessons learned, the importance of mentorship, and the role that luck plays along the way.

-The webinar will be one hour long and will be a fireside chat moderated by Peter Young.
-The audience will have the opportunity to ask questions during the last ten minutes of the webinar.
+The webinar was one hour long and included a fireside chat moderated by Peter Young.
+The audience had the opportunity to ask questions during the last ten minutes of the webinar.